Something From Nothing

 Flash forward to March 2020.

-2020 was shaping up to be a banner year for cannabis tourism.
+2020 was shaping up to be a banner year for weed tourism.
 We had been in business for two years, and our reputation was starting to proceed us.
 The 5 star reviews were stacking up on Yelp, TripAdvisor, and Google Reviews.
 We were looking forward to 4/20 being an entire month long, and the actual day was already booked.
 The phones were ringing, dates were filling up on our booking calendar, and things were looking phenomenal.

 You know what happened next.